twppsn/ppsn/Coding.md

 ### Use of regions

 * Use a region to group functionality
-* A functionality group as the following style, (the minus goes to column 88)
+* A functionality group as the following style, (the minus goes to column 88 not char)
 ```C#
  #region -- GroupName/Methods -------------------